-General Grabber X3 Review & Rating: Conquer Your Terrain
+General Grabber X3 Review & Rating for 2022: Conquer Your Terrain

 - Dry 90% 90%

 When General tires launched the Grabber X3 in July 2016, they did it with the spirit of “Anywhere is Possible”.
 That trademark sign went a long way in telling potential customers that while they can take this tire anywhere they want, the X3 reserves its best performance for mud-terrain.

 The company confirmed these beliefs later on by stating that this tire was built with off-road riders in mind.
 It has design goals for three off-road conditions – mud, rock, and dirt – and intends to give an extreme performance, hence the use of the term ‘X’ in its name.

 Read on to check out our detailed review of the General Grabber X3.

 The development of tire took 3 years, 16 patterns, 500-plus hours and 1,000 tires.
 Additionally, General says that in invited a team of competition drivers during its testing and OE development phase, people who earn a living from off-road vehicles.
 Did the effort pay off?
 That’s the question whose answer you’re going to find here.

 Whether it’s designing on-road tires or the off-road ones, it has always been the wont of General to provide its models with the latest technologies.
 Two such technologies have found their way into this tire and neither of them is one which you can do without.